oblakeerickson/blog/_posts/2019-07-12-rake-task-multiple-arguments.md

 ```

 Unlike command line bash scripts or even calling a ruby script with multiple
-args you can't just separate them by spaces like this:
+args you can't just separate them by spaces in a rake task like this:

 ``` text
 ruby my-sample-script.rb arg1 arg2 arg3
 ```

-Rake task arguments go inside brackets like this:
+Rake task arguments go inside brackets:

 ``` text
 rake say_hello[blake]
 Hello blake
 ```

-Now how do we specify multiple arguments? by specifying each one inside of the
+Now how do we specify multiple arguments?
+By specifying each one inside of the
-task declaration like this:
+task declaration:

 ``` ruby
 desc "Two args"